andre-meseiro/andre-meseiro/README.md

 My name is André Meseiro.
 I'm a student from Setúbal, Portugal, with a great passion for learning new technologies.

-- 🎓 3rd year student of Computer Science at Instituto Politécnico de Setúbal.
+- 🎓 3rd year student of Computer Science and Engineering at Instituto Politécnico de Setúbal;
-- 🎮 Esports enthusiast and former captain of team A + member of ESPN Esports Club.
+- 🎮 Esports enthusiast and former captain of team A + active member of ESPN Esports Club;
-- 👨‍💻 Great teamworker, critical thinker and problem solver.
+- 👨‍💻 Great teamworker and critical thinker.

 You can contact me through my email andrefpmeseiro123@gmail.com or on LinkedIn at linkedin.com/in/andre-meseiro.